-The Middlebury College Office of Health Professions assists any student or alumna(e) who is seeking admission to a program in the health professions.
+In addition to advising, the Middlebury College Office of Health Professions assists any student or alumni who is seeking admission to a program in the health professions.
 Each year 50-60 students go through our committee process and request committee letters as well as work closely with their Health Professions Advisor throughout the application process.

 Welcome Class of 2018!